The Foreign Investment Regulation Review: Mexico

 - the control, supervision and oversight of airports, ports and heliports.

 As part of the aforementioned reforms, the transmission of electricity and the exploration and extraction of hydrocarbons were significantly deregulated and, although still restricted, private entities, both foreign and domestic, are now allowed to participate to a certain extent in these activities, using a type of profit or production sharing mechanism with the state oil company, Pemex.
+However, the Lopez Obrador administration has been systematically pushing to again regulate and essentially nationalise hydrocarbon and energy production within the country, under the argument that the state owned companies are now competing unfairly as foreign entities were excessively benefited from the mentioned reforms.

 There are some other economic sectors in which foreign investment is allowed but also restricted (i.e., capped); these are discussed further in Section IV.